Cavalier, North Dakota

 Cavalier is the largest city in Pembina County, North Dakota, United States.
 It is the county seat of Pembina County.
 The population was 1,246 at the 2020 census.
 Cavalier was founded in 1875 and became the county seat in 1911.
+Icelandic State Park is located 6 miles west of Cavalier, is also home to Lake Renwick.

-Although they bear the same name, Cavalier is not located in nearby Cavalier County.
-The Tongue River flows past Cavalier and Cavalier Air Force Station is located near the city.
+Although there's the county to the west of Pembina named Cavalier County, Cavalier is not located in nearby Cavalier County.
+The Tongue River flows past Cavalier and Cavalier Space Force Station is located approximately 14 miles southwest of the city.

 History

 Cavalier was laid out in 1875 on open land.
 The city was named for Charles Cavileer, an early settler in Pembina County (a recording error accounts for the error in spelling, which was never corrected).
 A post office has been in operation at Cavalier since 1877.
 Cavalier was incorporated in 1902.

-In the early 1970s, the city of Cavalier's population quadrupled in size due to the U.S.' anti ballistic missile program.
+In the early 1970s, the city of Cavalier's population quadrupled in size due to the U.S.' anti-ballistic missile program.
 This was in preparation of a nuclear attack on the U.S. during the Cold War with the Soviet Union.